 Vivenna stood quietly, staying back, a little bit more in shadow.
 The dogs continued to lick Vasher’s hands, though they noticeably stayed away from Nightblood.

-The man clutched his child for a moment longer before finally surrendering her to a woman who arrived.
+The man clutched his child for a moment longer before finally surrendering her to a woman who had just arrived--the child’s mother, Vivenna assumed.
 She immediately cried in joy, taking the girl.

 “Do I know you, stranger?” the man said, looking back at Vasher.